 Keep scrolling to see the best powders for oily skin available now.

 Best Overall: RMS Beauty "Un" Powder

 Seeing as RMS is one of team Byrdie's favorite natural brands, it's only fitting that its anti-shine powder makes the list.
-Although it comes with a puff applicator, which is designed to provide an even veil of powder, I like to use the brand's skin2skin Blush Brush ($34).
-It deposits just enough of the product to take away shine without adding any weight or chalkiness to my skin.
+Although it comes with a puff applicator, which is designed to provide an even veil of powder, I like to use the brand's skin2skin Blush Brush—it deposits just enough of the product to take away shine without adding any weight or chalkiness to my skin.

-If I'm opting for a tinted moisturizer or a BB cream instead of a fuller coverage foundation, I'll reach for this mattifying powder.
+If I'm opting for a tinted moisturizer or a BB cream instead of a full-coverage foundation, I'll reach for this mattifying powder.
 It's tinted, so it provides a little bit of extra coverage without any weight.
 Because I have a minor case of rosacea, I like the fact that this product takes away excess shine and redness, simultaneously.

 Usually, I prefer a pressed blotting powder, since loose powders can be hard to control, but this one was love at first try.
 The finely-milled powder is exceptionally light and silky without compromising on an oil-absorbing ability.
 I just tap the powder out into the lid, swirl my brush, and dust it across my T-zone for major shine reduction (I just have to make sure not to pour out more than I bargained for and create a small dust storm in my bathroom).